 Do I have to swaddle to use your classes?

 We know that science shows us that swaddling, done correctly, is safe.
 For that reason, I do encourage swaddling in my newborn class.
-(Please know that in Navigating Months 3 & 4 and ABCs of Sleep, I talk about coming out of the swaddle.
+(Please know that in Navigating Months 3 & 4 and 5-24 Month Collection, I talk about coming out of the swaddle.
 Swaddling is only appropriate for babies who are not yet rolling.)